Cleaning Tips, Guides & Resources

 7 Best Tips for a Very Well Organised Pantry!

 Everything from spices and snack packs to canned foods and dry ingredients are stored in one’s pantry.
 These assorted items are accessed daily in most households and therefore, often become disorganised if you aren’t paying attention to what you pull out and where you put it back.

 Luckily, you’ve come to the right place if you want to know how to organise your pantry for efficient and convenient storage.
-Check out these seven tips that will transform your messy pantry to a truly well organised one!
+Check out these seven tips that will transform your messy pantry into a truly well-organised one!

 Categorise the Contents

 Organising a pantry is not limited to putting things away neatly; there must be a system in place that keeps things categorically in order.
 So, before you can even begin to organise your pantry, take a look at what you store in there to begin with.
 When you have everything in front of you, categorising the contents is a lot easier; it also gives you a better understanding of what types of organising aids you require for efficient storage.
 To do this, club similar items together such as spices/condiments, canned foods, grains, baking products, snack packets, sauces/dressing, seasoning, and so on.

 Depending on the kind of items you have in your pantry, you will likely need glass jars/bottles, plastic containers, baskets, and other types of storage aids to properly organise the contents.
 Sizes of the same must be picked in accordance with cabinet, drawer, or shelf space; pay close attention to measurements of both the storage aids and pantry space to ensure that everything fits perfectly.
 For aesthetic value, pick sizes that are uniform and stick to a theme as opposed to mixing and matching too much.
 Another pro tip is to purchase transparent storage containers for quick identification, as well as to check the levels of ingredients to know when it’s time for a refill.